captn-nick/MSFS-Mod-Selector/README.md

 This program is very early beta.
 I have created it as a very quick & dirty solution for my own personal use but eventually decided to release it publicly, even if of little use.
 Known limitations include:
 * First startup initializing may take some time.
-* No auto-discovery / assistance to add mods.
-All mods have to be added manually in the mods.txt file.
+* No “edit mods” UI.
+* No support for editing multiple mods at once via UI.
+* No UI support for contributing to central mods DB.
 * Mod Selector will not remember the last selection but always start up in the default selection.
 * Only limited possibilities to re-arrange geographical areas on the UI.
 * Doesn’t help identifying individual mods.
 Mods are simply kept in their (oftentimes chaotically named) directory structures.